oracle-livelabs/database/video-on-demand-with-nosql-database/setup-environment/setup-environment.md

 instances to be authorized actors (or principals) to perform actions on service resources.

-Oracle NoSQL Database Cloud service has three different resource types, namely, nosql-tables, nosql-rows, and nosql-indexes.
-It also has one aggregate resource called nosql-family.
-Policies are created that allow a group to work in certain ways with specific types of resources such as nosql-tables in a particular compartment.
+Oracle NoSQL Database Cloud service has three different resource types, namely, `nosql-tables`, `nosql-rows`, and `nosql-indexes`.
+It also has one aggregate resource called `nosql-family`.
+Policies are created that allow a group to work in certain ways with specific types of resources such as `nosql-tables` in a particular compartment.
 All NoSQL tables belong to a defined compartment.
 In Task 1 of this Lab, we created the demonosql compartment and this is where we will create our tables.